Skip to content

 Overview

-Data Exporter is the OR platform's data extraction and delivery service — responsible for exporting operational and analytical data from AWS Redshift as Parquet files and making them available to external consumers via presigned S3 URLs.
-It serves as the primary interface between the platform's internal data stores and external analytics environments such as Azure Databricks.
+Data Exporter is the OR platform's data extraction and delivery service — responsible for exporting operational and analytical data from the platform's data warehouse and making it available to external consumers via secure download links.
+It serves as the primary interface between the platform's internal data stores and external analytics environments.

-The service operates in two modes: an on-demand GraphQL-triggered export that generates Parquet files for a requested time range, and a scheduled config-driven export that runs daily via Kubernetes CronJobs.
-Both modes extract data from Redshift, apply PII removal and data classification filters, write Parquet files to S3, and expose download links through the platform's GraphQL API.
+The service operates in two modes: an on-demand API-triggered export that generates data files for a requested time range, and a scheduled config-driven export that runs daily.
+Both modes extract data from the analytics warehouse, apply PII removal and data classification filters, write files to cloud storage, and expose download links through the platform's API.

-Data Exporter is tightly coupled with Post Monitoring, which maintains the Redshift schemas that Data Exporter reads from.
-Together, they form the platform's historical data pipeline — Post Monitoring handles the ETL from RDS to Redshift, while Data Exporter handles the extraction from Redshift to external consumers.
+Data Exporter is tightly coupled with Post Monitoring, which maintains the warehouse schemas that Data Exporter reads from.
+Together, they form the platform's historical data pipeline — Post Monitoring handles the ETL into the warehouse, while Data Exporter handles the extraction to external consumers.

 Architecture